-Morphine is an opioid drug used to relieve moderate to severe acute pain that other pain medications are unable to manage or chronic pain that lasts longer than a few days.
+Morphine is an opioid used to treat moderate to severe pain that can’t be managed by other medications or chronic pain.
+Common brands are MS Contin and Kadian.

 Morphine has a boxed warning.
 Like all opioids, morphine has a risk of dependence (physical in the form of withdrawals and psychological which may manifest from withdrawal symptoms), generally with prolonged use.